Allen191819/Allen191819/README.md

 ### Hi there 👋

-🌱 I’m currently learning haskell.
+🌱 I’m currently learning haskell and coq.

 💬 Ask me about nvim and dwm.